edkreuk/FMD_FRAMEWORK/README.md

 ![Capacity access](/Images/FMD_Fabric_Experience.png)

-1. Workspace Roles
+2. Workspace Roles
 Purpose: Defines roles (or keep empty []) to be added to the workspace.
 Each role includes:
 principal: The group or user to which the role is assigned.
-role: The role assigned to the principal (e.g., Member, Admin, Contributor or viewwer) id = id of the group in Entra
+role: The role assigned to the principal (e.g., Member, Admin, Contributor or viewer) id = id of the group in Entra

 	Example with roles: